Computer forensics by Forensic Control

 What our clients say

-We’re sometimes asked by home users if we can help when they think that their computer has been compromised and information on it is being stolen.
+We’re sometimes asked by home users if we can help when they think that their computer has been compromised.
 Unfortunately, we’re usually unable to assist in these cases as we specialise in services to law firms and other organisations rather than private individuals.
-We believe that there are cheaper, often free, ways for home users to manage computer security issues, instead of engaging a computer forensic company.
-It’s with this in mind that we’ve produced a downloadable guide: Computer security advice for home users
+We believe that there are cheaper, often free, ways for home users to manage computer security issues, rather than engaging a computer forensic company.
+It’s with this in mind that we’ve produced a downloadable guide: Computer security advice for home users.
+We also recommend the The Digital Trust, a not-for-profit organisation addressing digital abuse.